-Please note that these are not yet the official lists under Article 39(4) of the new Regulation, but are only meant to provide some guidance in the interim period.
-Following adoption of the new Regulation, and before its applicability, the EDPS will adopt list(s) as necessary.
+Please note that these are not yet the official lists under Article 39(4) of the Regulation, but are only meant to provide some guidance in the interim period.
 The EDPS will keep these lists updated to include any processing operations listed in implementing acts under Article 40(4) as well.